Desoutter Tools

-Desoutter Industrial Tools founded in Great Britain in 1914, now headquartered in France, is an industrial manufacturer providing electric and pneumatic assembly tools.
+Desoutter Industrial Tools founded in Great Britain in 1914, now headquartered in France, is an industrial manufacturer providing Process Control & Data Analysis Software, as well as electric and formerly pneumatic assembly tools.
 Products and services are sold in more than 170 countries through 20 business units.
-Desoutter Tools is active in fields such as Aerospace, Automotive Industry, Light Assembly and Heavy Vehicles, Off-Road, General Industry.
+Desoutter Tools is active in fields, such as Aerospace, Automotive Industry, Light Assembly and Heavy Vehicles, Off-Road, General Industry.

-The French companies Georges Renault in 1989 and Seti-Tec in 2011, the American Tech-motive in 2005 and the Swedish Scan Rotor in 2004 have been integrated in the Desoutter Tools company.
+The French companies Georges Renault in 1989 and Seti-Tec in 2011, the British Pivotware in 2015, German Nexonar in 2022, American Tech-motive in 2005 and the Swedish Scan Rotor in 2004 have been integrated in the Desoutter Tools company.

 History

 Origin

 Marcel Desoutter, one of the five Desoutter brothers, was an aviator.
 When he lost a leg in an aircraft crash, he was fitted with an "uncomfortable wooden replacement".
 His brother Charles helped him regain his mobility by designing a prototype for a new artificial leg made of duralumin.
 It was the first ever metal leg.
 Lighter and easier to manoeuvre than wooden legs, Marcel was flying again by the following year.

 This innovation was met with interest from other persons needing a lighter artificial leg; and it resulted in the founding of the Desoutter Company, headed by Marcel Desoutter.